 If you’re in the market for a backup drive yourself … don’t do that.

-The initial backup of my laptop took forever (I’m talking nearly a week), and even incremental backups could take hours if I hadn’t backed up in a while or had taken several hundred photos recently.
+The initial backup of my laptop took forever (I’m talking nearly a week.)
+Even incremental backups could take hours if I hadn’t backed up in a while, or had taken several hundred photos recently.
 It was becoming a little tiresome.

 So, when Seagate offered to send me a USB 3.0 Backup Plus drive to take a look at, I was more than happy to oblige.

-The drive has slightly different dimensions to the one I had been using – a little longer and thinner, and noticeably lighter.
-So light, in fact, that the first thing I did was find a padded case for it – it’s not the kind of thing I’d want bouncing around unprotected in my backpack.
+The drive has slightly different dimensions to the one I had been using.
+It’s a little longer and thinner, and noticeably lighter.
+So light, in fact, that the first thing I did was find a padded case for it.
+Tt’s not the kind of thing I’d want bouncing around unprotected in my backpack.

-Of course benchmarks aren’t everything, so I also compared how long it took to run my initial Crashplan full backup (around 280Gb) in a more real world test.
-It took about two days of almost full-time running to complete – around three times faster than my old drive.
+Of course benchmarks aren’t everything.
+I also compared how long it took to run my initial Crashplan full backup (around 280Gb) in a more real world test.
+It took about two days of almost full-time running to complete, around three times faster than my old drive.

-The main selling point of the Backup Plus version is the integration with social media accounts.
+The main selling point of the Backup Plus version is the integration with social media.
 Yes, I was initially a little confused as well – did my hard drive have its own Twitter account now?
 No, thankfully not.

-Basically how it works is that after installing the included Seagate Dashboard software and authorising it with your Facebook and/or Flickr accounts, the app will automatically log on and grab any photos that you have uploaded to the service.
+How it works is that after installing the included Seagate Dashboard software and authorising it with your Facebook and/or Flickr accounts, the app will automatically grabs any photos you’ve uploaded to the service.
 You can also tell it to go the other way and upload images (and video, to Youtube) as well, if you’re so inclined.

-It’s an easy way of keeping at least some of your data backed up in multiple places – which, as I mentioned earlier, is always a good thing.
+It’s an easy way of keeping at least some of your data backed up in multiple places.
+As I mentioned earlier, that’s always a good thing.

-The Dashboard also has more traditional backup software built in, allowing you to back up everything, various standard folders, or a custom selection on a continual basis.
-If you’re not already using a backup app, this one is simple to use, powerful enough for most people and seems to work pretty well – not always the case for bundled software, I have to say.
+The Dashboard also has more traditional backup software built in, allowing you to back up everything, standard folders, or a custom selection.
+If you’re not already using a backup app, it’s simple to use, powerful enough for most people and seems to work pretty well.
+That’s not always the case for bundled software.

 So, would I recommend the Seagate Backup Plus?
 Yes, I would – and in fact, it’s now the drive I am carrying on my travels.
-It’s small, light and speedy, and while the social media aspect is more useful than unmissable, it’s a handy feature that the competition doesn’t offer.
+It’s small, light and speedy.
+While the social media aspect is more useful than unmissable, it’s a handy feature that the competition doesn’t offer.